wely/DevCamp/HOL/java/06-appinsights/README.md

     ![image](./media/image-012.gif)

-These custom events (and the related concept of constom metrics) are a powerful way to integrate telemetry into our application and centralize monitoring across multiple application instances.
+These custom events (and the related concept of custom metrics) are a powerful way to integrate telemetry into our application and centralize monitoring across multiple application instances.

+---
-### Exercise 4: Create a global web test
+## Exercise 4: Create a global web test ##

 Application Insights has the ability to do performance and availability testing of your application from multiple locations around the world, all configured from the Azure portal.